Messaging apps

 LG

-On AT&T and T-Mobile (including Metro PCS), LG phones use the carrier’s “Advanced” messaging.
+On AT&T and T-Mobile (including Metro PCS), LG phones used the carrier’s “Advanced” messaging.
 Starting with version 1.2, Text Collector can usually collect these messages, but there are occasional problems that can affect messages with other customers on the same carrier:

 LG phones can share location messages that appear as maps in the messaging app.
 Text Collector does not render the map of these location messages, but the underlying location data will be saved as an attachment.